Esri/react-arcgis/readme.md

 );
 ```

-You can also pass properties into the `Map`, `MapView`, or `SceneView` via this viewProperties or mapProperties props:
+You can also pass properties into the `Map`, `MapView`, or `SceneView` via the viewProperties or mapProperties props:

 ```js
 import * as React from 'react';